vrona/FHE.Chess/docs/model_deploy_FHE.md

 A ```class OnDiskNetwork``` helps to save, copy models and send them to client to generate private keys.
 Then, send them to server and producing evaluation keys.<br>

-It has been written by Zama's team and can be found in this [ClientServer notebook](https://github.com/zama-ai/concrete-ml/blob/release/1.1.x/docs/advanced_examples/ClientServer.ipynb) in other [deployment test cases](https://github.com/zama-ai/concrete-ml/tree/9096a9d4f106b486532ec77a26a2cb8e423ebcf1/tests/deployment).<br>
+It has been written by Zama's team and can be found in this [ClientServer notebook](https://github.com/zama-ai/concrete-ml/blob/release/1.1.x/docs/advanced_examples/ClientServer.ipynb) and in other [deployment test cases](https://github.com/zama-ai/concrete-ml/tree/9096a9d4f106b486532ec77a26a2cb8e423ebcf1/tests/deployment).<br>

 ```python